Start times of Olympic tennis matches shifted to avoid extreme Tokyo heat

 "I think it was the most humid day we had so far, maybe the hottest," added Medvedev.

-Having had success in the heat before, most notably at the 2021 Australian Open where he finished men’s singles runner up, Medvedev is not likely the first to complain, but he said a number of players have discussed the issue and change had been rumored.
+Having had success in the heat before, most notably at the 2021 Australian Open where he finished as the runner-up, Medvedev is not likely to be the first to complain, but he said a number of players have discussed the issue and the change had been rumored.

 After lobbying organizers to push back the 11 a.m. start time to avoid the worst of the punishing heat and humidity, Djokovic said he was pleased Thursday's matches would begin at 3 p.m.